Akmerritt/deerfield-rehab-admissions-strategy/product/concept.md

 This product directly addresses **Pain Point P0: Inadequate Referral Diversification**.
 By providing a frictionless "zero-login" referral path, we aim to scale our clinical referral pipeline and grow admissions volume.
 We will pilot this product at 1-2 high-potential centers before a broader rollout.

 ### Primary Objectives
-*   **Efficient Handoffs:** Streamline the transition from primary care to specialized addiction treatment.
+*   **Efficient Intake:** Streamline the transition from primary care to specialized addiction treatment.
 *   **Real-Time Progress Updates:** Provide live information about patient progress for the end-to-end journey, as well as importsng center-specific information including bed availability and capabilities to support more specialized cases such as dual diagnosis.
-*   **Enhanced Care Coordination:** Ensure high-touch discharge planning through close collaboration with referring providers.
+*   **Enhanced Care Coordination and Discharge Planning:** Ensure high-touch planning for discharge abd outpatient services through close collaboration with referring providers.

 ## Design Principles
 *   **Clean & Clinical:** Professional Medical UI with vast white space to reduce cognitive load.